Introduction

 One of the regions our employees come from is Ukraine.
 Therefore we as a company feel very connected to Ukraine and the war victims.
 OTTO Foundation has already helped out the victims of this war in several ways, but wanted to do more.
 As with any war, many Ukrainian children are affected by the war.
 To help them we reached out to War Child to financially aid two of their programs.

 One of the consequences of the Ukraine War is the closure and even destruction of educational institutions.
 Furthermore, millions of children cannot go to school while being on the run.
 Education is a fundamental right and important for the development of children.
-Therefore we donated € 100,000 to War Child to benefit their Can't Wait to Learn program: ‘helping children return to learning amid extreme conditions’.
+Therefore, in 2022 and 2023, we donated € 200,000 to War Child to benefit their Can't Wait to Learn program: ‘helping children return to learning amid extreme conditions’.

 Via this program children in and outside Ukraine who cannot go to school because of the war, can still receive education.
 Teachers, caregivers and children can use it wherever they are since it is an online app based learning environment.
 Before the program was introduced in Ukraine it has already been used in other conflict-affected countries worldwide.